ZengineHQ/developers/plugins/getting-started/plugin-types.md

 The `route`, `routes`, and `context` registration options do not apply for inline plugins, and will be ignored if provided.
 The `icon` option only applies if the plugin is also public.

 ## Record Overlay
-Record overlay plugins allow you to add entire new tabs to the record panel.
+Record overlay plugins allow you to add new tabs to the record panel.

 To set up a record overlay plugin, set `type: 'recordOverlay'` on your plugin registration.